ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: ARVO

 A goal of our dataset is that it should be easy to use, even for researchers who do not have a security background; we hope that this will allow researchers in other fields (e.g., machine learning) to use it as an evaluation target.
-Based on \system, we have uploaded docker images for each vulnerability to Docker Hub, allowing each issue to be reproduced and recompiled with a single command:\\ { \texttt{docker run n132/arvo:<localId>-<vul|fix> arvo [compile]}.}
+Based on \system, we have uploaded Docker images for each vulnerability to Docker Hub, enabling each issue to be reproduced and recompiled with a single command:\\ { \texttt{docker run <repo name>:<localId>-<vul|fix> arvo [compile]}.}

-To support more advanced uses of the dataset (e.g., rebuilding the project with other instrumentation), we make \system itself open-source so researchers can rebuild the \dataset from scratch with their desired changes.
+To support more advanced uses of the dataset (e.g., rebuilding the project with other instrumentation), we open-source \system so researchers can rebuild the \dataset from scratch with their desired changes.